ks-sakamoto/SwitchBot/README.md

 ### Hardware Connections

 1. Connect the servo motor to the ESP32:
-   - Signal pin to GPIO 15
+   - Signal pin to GPIO 26
-   - Power pin to 3.3V
+   - Power pin to VIN
    - Ground pin to GND

 2. Connect the 9V battery to the 3-terminal regulator: